 Community Access for Disability Inclusion (CADI) Waiver: Home and community-based services necessary as an alternative to institutionalization that promote the optimal health, independence, safety and integration of a person who would otherwise require the level of care provided in a nursing facility.

-Community Inclusion: When people are not treated differently because of the color of their skin, their religion or because they have a disability.
-Community inclusion refers to persons with and without disabilities living side by side in a city, town or neighborhood.
+Community inclusion: Situation in which people are not treated differently because of the color of their skin, their religion or because they have a disability.
+Community inclusion refers to people with and without disabilities living side by side in a city, town or neighborhood.

-Community Services Information System (CSIS): Software application designed for billing case management time, specific county-provided services billable to Medical Assistance (MA), pay vouchers, and as a state and local reporting system.
+Community Services Information System (CSIS): Software application designed for billing case management time, specific county/tribal nation-provided services billable to Medical Assistance (MA) and pay vouchers.
+It is also used as a state and local reporting system.